 Q: Are BLAK and GLOZ really safe for motorcycles and golf carts?

 A: YES!
 They offer a totally safe dry seal.

 These products will actually improve the tactile abilities of weathered rubber, plastic, and vinyl.
 Many customers even apply them to the tire face or tread for seasonal storage of tires.

-Q: What's the best way to remove BLAK, SATN, or GLOZ?
+Q: What's the best way to remove BLAK or GLOZ?

-If you want to renew the treatment on your tires, simply give the tires a hard wash with tire cleaner and/or 20% ammonia mixed into a general cleaner or water.
+If you want to renew the treatment on your tires, simply give the tires a hand wash with tire cleaner and/or 20% ammonia mixed into a general cleaner or water.

 A: They are the real deal.
 We now infuse ALL our products with one of our two ceramic blends.
-Our hybrids blend consist of titanium and quartz in a water base.
-They are easy to wipe-on ceramics with one year or better longevity.
+Our hybrid blends consist of titanium and quartz in a water base.
+They are easy to wipe on ceramics with one year or better longevity.

 Beware of 'cheap' products claiming to be ceramic.
 They are not.
 Most are actually chemicals called polysiloxanes, i.e. a slightly stronger version of Armor-All or 303-type products.

 It is important to note that ceramics should only be applied to well-prepared and cleaned substrates.
 Applying ceramics over a wax or polish will greatly lessen the longevity of that ceramic.